catancs/ASL-Alphabet-Recognition-App/README.md

 ```
 streamlit run asl_app.py
 ```
-5. Uploand an image with a ASL symbol and see the results.
+5. Upload an image with a ASL symbol and see the results.

 ### Install Requirements
 ```bash